TorahBibleCodes/TorahBibleCodes/README.md

 Spells are the ancestral mechanism to transmit knowledge, fervent faith ensures the transmission of knowledge from father to son and the conservation of the stellar encoding

+The spells are important also to create the civilization, are indications to know when cultivate or establish animal reproduction at the year

 - Star Map

 ![image](https://user-images.githubusercontent.com/60758685/150645791-2807dfb4-4477-44f2-8ec4-a7931d1d0d53.png)